Jacobi symbol: Definition

 Following the normal convention for the empty product, (a/1) = 1.

 When the lower argument is an odd prime, the Jacobi symbol is equal to the Legendre symbol.

 Table of values

-The following is a table of values of Jacobi symbol (a/n) with n ≤ 59, k ≤ 30, n odd.
+The following is a table of values of Jacobi symbol (a/n) with n ≤ 59, a ≤ 30, n odd.

 Properties

 The following facts, even the reciprocity laws, are straightforward deductions from the definition of the Jacobi symbol and the corresponding properties of the Legendre symbol.

 The Jacobi symbol is defined only when the upper argument ("numerator") is an integer and the lower argument ("denominator") is a positive odd integer.